hiltmon/hiltmon.github.io/content/blog/guessing-the-wall-street-journal-agenda-for-apple/index.md

 15. **Apple Working On a Less-Expensive iPhone** that does not exist.
 16. **Apple Moves Closer to Making TV Set** that does not exist.
 17. **Will China Save Apple?** from the WSJ?
 18. **Apple's New Front in Battle for TV** that does not exist.
 19. **WSJ: Apple testing iWatch designs with Foxconn** that do not exist.
 20. **WSJ sues blogger for silly article**, ok, so *I* made that one up.

 Is there any doubt that the WSJ has its own agenda, and pumping out anti-Apple words is the execution of said agenda?

 Come on, friends, it's not serious or insidious, the WSJ agenda is simply to sell more papers and get more clicks.
 Nothing does that more than any article with the word Apple in its headline, and reporting and fairness and truth have nothing to do with making money for the WSJ.

-*Follow the author as [@hiltmon](https://twitter.com/hiltmon) on Twitter and [@hiltmon](http://alpha.app.net/hiltmon) on App.Net.
-Mute `#xpost` on one.*
+Follow the author as [@hiltmon](https://twitter.com/hiltmon) on Twitter.
+Mute